chialab/a11ygator-app/README.md

 ### API Usage

-It is also possible to directly use `chia11y` API.
+It is also possible to directly use `a11ygator` without filling the form.

 To get an HTML report with default options, make a GET call to